 A comprehensive set of inputs comprise of an unbalanced RCA, 1/4" balanced TRS and of course a balanced XLR.

 A Power Switch, Voltage Selector (leave alone once set), and DIN power socket with fuse complete the list of rear panel items.
 There are diagrams and adequately clear labels for all items.
 Click on the picture at right for a larger rear panel image in a separate tab.

 The black vinyl covering is thinner than paper and can be easily damaged.
 Probably best not left in direct sunshine.The black vinyl is also rather slippery.
 Combined with the rounded corners, that makes it very easy to drop these speakers - which I have, while adjusting position.
 My Eris E5s are currently situated on non-slip rubber pads.

-The box itself is typical MDF construction with a plastic front - well presented, does a job.
+The box itself is typical MDF construction with a contoured plastic front to aid sound dispersion, reduce standing waves and avoid frequency spikes.
+Overall, well presented, does a job.